 Our GCRF meetings catalyse policy work at our international partners, primarily other National Academies, building in-country capacity to provide scientific policy advice and supporting them to become driving forces for change in their region.

-The Academy of Medical Sciences’ GCRF policy grant has supported ten policy workshops since 2016 with a further eleven workshops taking place in 2019 and 2020.
+The Academy of Medical Sciences’ GCRF policy grant has supported 14 policy workshops since 2016 with a further 7 workshops taking place in 2020 and 2021.
 Our workshop on multimorbidity in South Africa enabled the Academy of Science of South Africa to leverage meetings with the South African Medical Research Council, Department of Health and World Health Organization.
-Upcoming workshops include urban health, preparing for epidemics and non-communicable diseases - find out more.
+Upcoming workshops include urban health and UHC & the role of qulaity of care research - find out more.

 Our GCRF grant also enables at least one academic from a country eligible for Official Development Assistance to join the Academy’s international working group projects, as part of further capacity-building work.